dotnet-websharper/core/docs/SourceMapping.md

 If you build with `WebSharper.exe` directly, add `-sm` to the command line.

-WebSharper itself is build with source map embedding, so you can debug into WebSharper main library code.
+WebSharper itself is built with source map embedding, so you can debug into WebSharper library code.

 ## Outputting source maps for WebSharper web projects